Elevenlabs AudioNative Player

 Video ads

-• Autoplay without sound – after loading the site and the content of the ad boxes, the video will start to play automatically without sound.
-Only when you click on the ad will the video “mute”.
+• Autoplay without sound—After loading the site and the content of the ad boxes, the video will start to play automatically without sound.
+Only when you click on the ad will the video „mute.”

 • Hover cursor to play – similar to the first case, the ad is initially static.
-Only when you hover the cursor over it, this one will begin to move and make a sound.
+Only when you hover the cursor over it will this one begin to move and make a sound.

 Creations must also meet technical requirements:

-• Download size: maximum of 40 KB loaded initially, up to 2.2 MB after uploading the whole thing together with the video.
+• Download size: maximum of 40 KB loaded initially, up to 2.2 MB after uploading the whole thing with the video.

 • Dimensions: 300 x 250 or 336 x 280.